Beccles: History

+The place-name 'Beccles' is first attested in the Domesday Book of 1086, where it appears as ‘Becles’, located in the ancient hundred of Wangford.
+It appears as ‘Beacles’ circa 1095 in a document from Bury St Edmunds Abbey, and as ‘Beclis’ in 1157 and ‘Becclis’ in 1158 in the Pipe Rolls.
+The name is probably from the Old English ‘bec-laes’ meaning ‘pasture on the stream’, cognate with the German word ‘Bach’ meaning ‘stream’, and the English word ‘lea’ meaning ‘meadow’.

-The name is conjectured to be derived from Becc-Liss* (Brittonic=Small-court).
-However, also offered is Bece-laes* (Old English=Meadow by Stream), as well as a contraction of Beata Ecclesia, the name of the Christian temple erected c.
-960 by the monks of the monastery of Bury.
-Once a flourishing Anglian riverport, it lies in the Waveney valley and is a popular boating centre.
-The town was granted its Charter in 1584 by Elizabeth I.
+Once a flourishing Anglian riverport, Beccles lies in the Waveney valley and is a popular boating centre.

+The town was first granted its Charter on 2 July 1584 by Elizabeth I, under the name of the Corporation of Beccles Fen.
+This was subsequently confirmed by James I on 19 May 1605.

 Sir John Leman (died 1632) was a tradesman from Beccles who became Lord Mayor of London.

 Long associated with Beccles (including recent mayors) is the Peck family.
 Among those Pecks who have made a place in history is the Rev. Robert Peck, described by Blomfield in his history of Norfolk as a man with a 'violent schismatic spirit' who led a movement within the church of St Andrew's in nearby Hingham, Norfolk, in opposition to the established Anglicanism of the day.
 The Puritan Peck was eventually forced to flee to Hingham, Massachusetts, founded by many members of his parish, where he resided for several years, until King Charles I had been executed and Oliver Cromwell had taken the reins of government.
 Robert Peck then elected to return to Hingham, Norfolk, and resumed as rector of St Andrew's Church.
 He died in Hingham but left descendants in America, including his brother Joseph Peck, who settled in Rehoboth, Massachusetts.
 Robert's daughter Ann Peck (16 November 1619 – 30 June 1672) also remained in Massachusetts, and married John Mason, who led colonial forces in the Pequot War.

-In 1794, François-René de Chateaubriand, while in exile, taught here French language and literature.
-He fell in love with Charlotte Ives, daughter of Bungay's reverend.
-(See: first part of Mémoires d'outre-tombe, book 10, chapter 9 "Charlotte".)
+In 1794, French émigré François-René de Chateaubriand worked in Beccles as a French teacher.
+While there, he fell in love with Charlotte Ives, daughter of a clergyman who lived in nearby Bungay.

-Under the Municipal Corporations Act 1835 the borough was reformed, Beccles retaining municipal borough status until the reorganisation of local government in 1974, when it was merged with surrounding authorities to become Waveney District.
+Under the Municipal Corporations Act 1835 the borough was reformed which became part of the administrative county of East Suffolk in 1889, the district contained the parish of Beccles.
+On 1 April 1974 the district and parish were abolished and became part of Waveney district in the non-metropolitan county of Suffolk.
+A successor parish was formed covering the same area as the former district and its parish.
 The successor civil parish has adopted town status.